KSL (AM)

 KSL (1160 AM) is a commercial radio station licensed to Salt Lake City, Utah.
 KSL and sister station 102.7 KSL-FM simulcast a news-talk radio format.
-They are owned by Bonneville International, a broadcasting subsidiary of the Church of Jesus Christ of Latter-day Saints (LDS).
-They and co-owned television station KSL-TV have studios in the Broadcast House building at the Triad Center in downtown Salt Lake City.
+They are owned by Bonneville International, a wholly-owned broadcasting subsidiary of the Church of Jesus Christ of Latter-day Saints (LDS).
+The two stations, alongside co-owned television station KSL-TV, maintain studio facilities in the Broadcast House building at the Triad Center in downtown Salt Lake City.

 KSL is a Class A clear-channel station, broadcasting with 50,000 watts non-directional, the maximum power permitted by the Federal Communications Commission.
 The signal covers most of north-central Utah in the daytime and can be heard in much of Western North America at night.
 The transmitter site is west of the Salt Lake City International Airport.

 KSL is Utah's primary entry point for the Emergency Alert System.
 KSL transmissions broadcast in HD Radio.

 Programming

 On weekdays, KSL-AM-FM air all-news blocks in morning and afternoon drive time.
 The rest of the schedule is talk shows and sports.
 Morning news is anchored by Amanda Dickson and Andy Farnsworth while Jeff Caplan anchors in afternoons.
 In late mornings, Greg Skordas and Holly Richardson host Inside Sources.
 Middays with Amanda Shilaos airs at noon.
 Evenings feature KSL at Night along with repeats of daytime shows.

 Specialty shows are featured on weekends.
 Programs includes KSL Outdoors, The KSL Greenhouse Show, Cougar Sports Saturday, The Movie Show Matinee and Meet The Press.
 Several LDS religious shows are heard on Sunday mornings, including Music & the Spoken Word, airing on KSL continuously since 1929.
 Twice a year, KSL-AM-FM carry LDS General Conferences in April and October.
 Some weekend shows are paid brokered programming.
 KSL-AM-FM carry Brigham Young University Cougars sports and Real Salt Lake soccer games.
 The stations are affiliates of ABC News Radio.